The COSINE-100 Liquid Scintillator Veto System: Liquid Scintillator Veto System Configuration

-The liquid scintillator in the COSINE-100 detector is contained in an acrylic box.
-The inner walls of the acrylic container and the outer surfaces of the crystal assemblies are wrapped with Vikuiti-ESR specular reflective films to increase the LS light collection efficiency.
-The photons produced in the LS are detected by 18 5-inch R877 photomultiplier tubes (PMTs) from Hamamatsu, attached to the two opposite sides of the box.
-The minimum distance between the PMTs attached to the crystals and the acrylic box inner wall is approximately 40~cm.
-Figs.~\ref{fig:detector} and~\ref{fig:crystals} show a schematic representation of the COSINE-100 detector and shielding structure with the liquid scintillator, and a diagram of the crystal arrangement, respectively.
-A more detailed description of the detector can be found in \cite{COSINE_detector}.
+The liquid scintillator in the COSINE-100 detector is held within in an acrylic container.
+The inner walls of the acrylic container and the outer surfaces of the crystal assemblies are wrapped with Vikuiti-ESR specular reflective films to increase the light collection efficiency.
+The photons produced in the LS are detected by 18 5-inch R877 photomultiplier tubes (PMTs) from Hamamatsu, installed at two opposite sides of the container.
+The minimum distance between the PMTs attached to the crystals and the acrylic container inner wall is approximately 40~cm.
+Figures~\ref{fig:detector} and~\ref{fig:sideview} show a schematic representation of the COSINE-100 detector and shielding structure with the liquid scintillator, and a side view of the detector system, respectively.
+A more detailed description of the detector can be found in Ref.~\cite{COSINE_detector}.

-The top 9~cm of the acrylic box holding the LS is left unfilled as a safety margin in the event of a temperature increase that causes an expansion of the LS volume.
-Gas boil-off from liquid nitrogen is purged into this volume at a rate of 3~liters per minute, to prevent contact with oxygen and water, as well as to maintain a high light yield of the LS.
-The relative humidity in this space is kept at $<$2.0\% and the high heat capacity of the LS helps keep the temperature within the liquid stable at 24.20$\pm$0.05~$^{\circ}$C.
+The top 9~cm of the acrylic container housing the LS are unfilled as a safety margin in the case of a temperature increase which may induce an expansion of the LS volume.
+Gas boil-off from liquid nitrogen is injected into this volume at a rate of 3~liters per minute to prevent the liquid scintillator contacting oxygen or water vapor, in order to maintain a high light yield.
+The relative humidity in this region is kept at $<$2.0\% and the high heat capacity of the LS helps keep the temperature of the liquid stable at 24.20$\pm$0.05~$^{\circ}$C.

-Signals from the PMTs are collected with two charge-sensitive Analog to Digital Converter (ADC) modules with a sampling rate of 64~MHz~\cite{COSINE_daq}.
+Signals from the PMTs are collected with two charge-sensitive analog to digital converter (ADC) modules with a sampling rate of 64~MHz~\cite{COSINE_daq}.
 Each ADC module has 32 channels and its peak-to-peak voltage is 2~V with 12-bit resolution.
-The signals from the 18 PMTs of the LS veto detector are amplified by a factor of 30 before going to the ADC.
-The LS veto data is taken passively, which means the ADC modules only take data when the NaI(Tl) crystals generate a trigger.
-Ref.~\cite{COSINE_daq} describes details of the trigger algorithm used for the LS veto system.
+The signals from the 18 PMTs of the LS veto detector are amplified by a factor of 30.
+The LS veto data is passively triggered, the ADC modules only take data when the NaI(Tl) crystals generate a trigger.
+Ref.~\cite{COSINE_daq} describes the details of the trigger algorithm used for the LS veto system.